Ezequiel Tovar Player Props: Rockies vs. Cardinals

 Ezequiel Tovar At The Plate

-- Tovar has picked up a hit in seven games this season (70.0%), including one multi-hit game.
+- Tovar has picked up a hit in eight games this year (72.7%), including one multi-hit game.

-- He has not hit a long ball in his 10 games this season.
+- In 11 games played this season, he has not hit a home run.

-- He has scored in five of 10 games so far this year.
+- He has scored a run in five of 11 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.